 There are over 16,000 individual species of fly in North America alone.
 In fact, flies are located in every corner of the planet except for the coldest parts of the polar ice caps.
-There are many different varieties of fly that are known for infestations in the U.S. including black flies, cluster flies, crane flies, deer flies, flesh flies, moth flies, horse flies, sand flies, and so on and so forth.
+Flies that infest the U.S. include black flies, cluster flies, bottle flies, deer flies, flesh flies, moth flies, horse flies, sand flies, and blow flies.

-The life cycle of a fly can range from days to years depending on both its location and specific species, but all flies undergo a complete four-stage life cycle.
+The average lifespan of a housefly can range from days to years depending on both its location and specific species, but all flies undergo a complete four-stage life cycle.
 This life cycle includes: egg, larva, pupa, and adult stages.
 Flies survive longest in warmer temperatures (like those most commonly found in the south) and their preferred climate.
 They thrive between 75 and 80 degrees Fahrenheit, the temperature that many homes stay at.

 Are flies dangerous?

 There are over a hundred different pathogens associated with the common housefly.
 These potential dangers include salmonella, staphylococcus, E. coli and shigella.
-The presence of flies in or around your home or business can lead to the transition of these diseases to humans and animals.
-They can spread hepatitis, typhoid, cholera, dysentery, and so on.
+The presence of flies in or around your home or business can facilitate the transition of these diseases to humans and animals.
+They can spread hepatitis, typhoid, cholera, dysentery, and other common maladies.
 Long story short: flies may seem innocuous but they can be incredibly dangerous if left to infest a home or business freely.

-Different flies are interested in different things but the number one thing that brings a wide variety of flies into a home or business is the presence of filth.
-Filth can mean general mess but it can also mean the presence of decomposing flesh, such as previously unknown corpses of decomposing wildlife.
+Different flies are interested in different things but the number one thing that brings a wide variety of flies into a home or business is the presence of organic material and decaying matter.
+This can mean garbage, rotting food, open beverages or decomposing flesh.
 There are a few specific varieties of fly that have more particular interests, such as fruit flies being drawn in by – you guessed it – fruit, drain flies looking for moist, standing water, or cluster flies being drawn in by existing earthworm burrows.
 Long story short, you want to keep your property clean and clear